BlueKingBar/cott/README.md

 - Meepo: Really, really buggy in general.

 - Silencer: Int steal cannot be disabled.

+- Slark: Passive heal is not disabled by heal negation code.
+I will re-add him when I find a way to make it work.

 - Techies: Not in Source 2, impossible to add at the moment.